BUTLER HIGH SCHOOL

 In-School College Visits

 Throughout the Fall, representative of various colleges will be visiting Butler to speak with student who would like to hear more about the opportunities that exist on their campus.
 Students may sign up (click here) for only 5 sessions and must sign up by the end of the day prior to the session.
 Be sure to put the date and time on your calendar or phone.
 Students must be in attendance for the sessions they selected or they will lose privilege to attend future information sessions.
-Colleges visiting on Monday, Sept.
-17: Northern Kentucky University – period 1; University of Toledo – period 6; and Grove City College – period 7.
-Colleges visiting next week on Monday, Sept.
-24: Baldwin Wallace University, University of Cincinnati, University of Dayton, Xavier University and Cleveland State University.
+Colleges visiting on Monday, Oct.
+22: Ohio University, Muskingum University, The Ohio State University, Ball State University, Ashland University.

 ACT and SAT

-- The next ACT will occur on October 27 with a registration deadline of Friday, Sept.
-28.
+- The next ACT will occur on October 27.
+Late registration deadline is Sunday, Oct.
+14. (The following ACT will occur on December 8 with a registration deadline of November 2.)

-- The next SAT will occur on October 6.
-Late registration deadlines are for mailed registrations and Wednesday, Sept.
-26 for registrations made online or by phone.
+- The next SAT will occur on November 3.
+Late registration deadlines are Tuesday, Oct.
+16 for mailed registration and Wednesday, Oct.
+24 for registrations made online or by phone.
+(The following SAT will occur on December 1 with a registration deadline of November 2.)

 - Click here for a publication from ACT.
 It contains full-length practice tests, including a writing test; information about the optional writing test; strategies to prepare for the tests; and what to expect on test day.